Sharing a ConfigValues File

 kots install command.

-During application installation, the app manager reads the values provided in the ConfigValues file to configure the application.
-For more information about how users provide a ConfigValues file when installing with the kots CLI, see Using Automation to Install on an Existing Cluster in the Enterprise section.
+During application installation, Replicated KOTS reads the values provided in the ConfigValues file to configure the application.
+For more information about how users provide a ConfigValues file when installing with the kots CLI, see Installing with Automation.

 The following is an example of a ConfigValues file: